The Social Media Harms publication and website are dedicated to my sons and grandchildren.

 This can only be accomplished if research documenting harms is evaluated alongside the research that documents the positive aspects of online services.

 I started Social Media Harms after watching the Center for Humane Technology's film, The Social Dilemma.
-I also took Jaron Lanier’s advice from his book “Ten Arguments for Deleting Your Social Media Accounts Right Now” and started my own blog and website (page 148).
+Tech guru, Jaron Lanier, advised his readers in “Ten Arguments for Deleting Your Social Media Accounts Right Now” to drop their social media accounts and use that time to create their own blog and website (page 148)--and I did!

-Having some background in IT and IT research, it was a great surprise to find that there were few studies available online by United States researchers that documented externalities caused by social media use.
+Having some background in IT and IT research, it was a great surprise to find in Jan 2021 that there were few studies available online by United States researchers that documented externalities caused by social media use.
+Fortunately, that situation has changed and readers will find many, many peer-reviewed studies in Social Media Harms lists today.

 I am a member of the not-for-profit organization Fairplay, an organization that advocates for safer online platforms for children and teens.
 I also work with Fairplay’s Screentime Action Network.